nusco/narjillos/backlog.md

 * Fix sketchy collision detection (is this a bug?)
 * Rewrite collision detection to be independent of max speed
 * Narjillos eat other narjillos (pick target at random)
+* Remove food?

+##Fibers
+* Re-activate green and blue fibers
 * Red fibers damage the attacker
-* Remove food?

 ##Before Release, remember to...
 * Run smaller ecosystem when starting with "narjillo" (the large one is too demanding on slow computers)